dgyarmati/devslashrand-dot-com/_posts/2020-07-17-python-generators.md

 ### Preamble

 All right dudes and dudettes, today we'll take a brief look at a mysterious, useful, and vaguely functional programming-ish feature of Python: generators!
 Let's start with a definition: a generator is a function that returns an iterator.
-The iterator is a separate topic by itself, but to get a cursory understanding of generators, you really only need to know three things about it:
+The iterator is a separate topic by itself, but to get a cursory understanding of generators, you really only need to know three things about it...

 <!--more-->